mirovarga/dmsd/README.md

 The tags can then be used to list files that match certain tags.

-It makes no changes to the files themselves, doesn't copy, move or rename them - all data about the tagged files is stored in the data file.
+It makes no changes to the files themselves, doesn't copy, move or rename them - all data about the tagged files is stored in a data file.

 ## Quick start